sartorlab/mint/README.md

 | **No DM**		| Hyper hmc				| Hypo hmc				| No DM			| No DM			|
 | **No signal**	| Hyper hmc				| Hypo hmc				| No DM			| Unclassifiable|

-The results of comparison classifications go in `test_hybrid/classifications/comparison` and are in `.bed` format which include colors for visualization in the UCSC Genome Browser.
-The `bed` files are then compressed into `bigBed` and are located in `test_hybrid/test_hybrid_hub/hg19`.
+The comparison classifications go in `test_hybrid/classifications/comparison` as `.bed` files which include colors for visualization in the UCSC Genome Browser.
+The `.bed` files are then compressed into `bigBed` and are located in `test_hybrid/test_hybrid_hub/hg19`.

 #### Annotations and Visualizations